Zeranny/ezedits-wiki-zh/commands/texturing.md

 **`//ezt pointlight <mask> <palette> [range] [radius] [interval]`** \
 **`[-d] [-f]`**

-Textures a region based on the orientation of surfaces relative to a light source..
+Textures a region based on the orientation of surfaces relative to a light source.

 * **Mask**: Blocks to replace.
 * **Palette**: Specifies the palette to use.